Skip to main content

 Fleet Greenhouse Gas (GHG) Emissions

-Transportation in the largest source of GHG gas emissions in Oregon.
-Oregon’s state vehicles resulted in just under 150 million metric tons of GHG emissions in 2022.
+Transportation - by air, water, rail, or road - is the largest source of greenhouse gas (GHG) emissions in Oregon.
+State vehicles produced just under 150 million metric tons of GHG emissions in 2022.

 Agency Fleet GHG Emissions